 How to build a marketplace app

-In this article, Sharetribe’s senior full-stack developer Mikko takes you through the steps of developing an online marketplace app.
-From building the backend with essential features to designing and creating a web or mobile app.
+In this extensive guide, Sharetribe’s senior full-stack developer takes you through the steps of developing a marketplace app.
+From building the backend with essential features to designing and creating a web or mobile marketplace app.

 Chapter 1